alfredosa/aws-infra-as-code/README.md

 # Infrastructure as Code Repository

+> [!WARNING]
+> This project is now officially migrated to https://git.alfie.news/aws-infra-as-code
+> I will likely delete this sometime.

 This repository contains Infrastructure as Code (IaC) to provision the following components on AWS:

 ```mermaid